lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 While I play mostly on PS4, in the end of this year I've also started playing [Stardew Valley](https://www.stardewvalley.net/) on PC (soo relaxing experience!) 🙂

 Besides those two, I still play from time to time [Horizon: Zero Dawn](https://www.playstation.com/en-us/games/horizon-zero-dawn/) (PS4), trying to beat it for 100% 😎.

+## Small wins

+I've managed to keep up with [writing weekly summaries](/notes/?category=lkweekly) of my life for the whole year!

+I've beaten my life record (and goal to reach before the end of 2020) of doing chin-ups - I can officially announce that I'm able to do 10 reps! (before starting, my life record was 6 and it was from my teenage times!).
+Plan for 2021 - be able to do 10 reps of pull-ups (I'm at 4 at the moment 😓) and 20 of chin-ups! 💪

+## Small failures

+Due to lack of time (or bad time management 🙄) I've ran only couple times during this year (and I think it was LITERALLY a couple (2!) times 😓).

+Despite the fact of spending many days on research & prototyping Lem desktop app, I haven't reached the point I've wanted to (MVP at least 💔)

 ## Plans for the 2021